Kairum/Cloud-Security-Labs/Cloud-Security-Labs-Starter/Azure_Labs/Cloud-Security-Labs/09-Ensuring-Compliance-with-Azure-Policies/README.md

 ## 🏁 Conclusion

 This lab showcased how Azure Policies enable cloud security and compliance teams to enforce governance rules at scale.
-You learned how to block non-compliant resources, automatically inherit critical metadata, and remediate legacy infrastructure with minimal manual effort.
+I learned how to block non-compliant resources, automatically inherit critical metadata, and remediate legacy infrastructure with minimal manual effort.